danshaub/danshaub.github.io/HaskellBlog/BlogPosts/post6.md

 <br>

-Before we begin a broader discussion of monads (which will only be an introduction, all things said and done), it's best to begin with a relatively simple to grasp example of a monad: the "Maybe" type constructor:
+Before we begin a broader discussion of monads (which will only be an introduction, all things said and done), it's best to begin with a relatively simple to understand example of a monad: the "Maybe" type constructor:

     data Maybe a = Nothing | Just a